snowplow/snowplow/README.md

-# SnowPlow
+# Snowplow

 ## Introduction

-SnowPlow is the world's most powerful marketing and product analytics platform.
+Snowplow is the world's most powerful marketing and product analytics platform.
 It does three things:

 * Identifies users, and tracks the way they engage with a website or app
 * Stores the associated behavioural data in a scalable “clickstream” data warehouse
 * Makes it possible to leverage a big data toolset (e.g. Hadoop, Pig, Hive) to analyse that event data

-**To find out more, please check out the [SnowPlow website] [website] and the [SnowPlow wiki] [wiki].**
+**To find out more, please check out the [Snowplow website] [website] and the [Snowplow wiki] [wiki].**

-## SnowPlow technology 101
+## Snowplow technology 101

-The repository structure follows the conceptual architecture of SnowPlow, which consists of five loosely coupled stages:
+The repository structure follows the conceptual architecture of Snowplow, which consists of five loosely coupled stages:

 ![architecture] [architecture-image]

 To briefly explain these five sub-systems:

-* **Trackers** fire SnowPlow events.
+* **Trackers** fire Snowplow events.
 Currently we have a JavaScript tracker, a no-JavaScript (pixel) tracker and an Arduino tracker
-* **Collectors** receive SnowPlow events from trackers.
+* **Collectors** receive Snowplow events from trackers.
 Currently we have a CloudFront-based collector and a Clojure-based collector
-* **Enrich** cleans up the raw SnowPlow events, enriches them and puts them into storage.
+* **Enrich** cleans up the raw Snowplow events, enriches them and puts them into storage.
 Currently we have separate Hadoop-based and Hive-based enrichment processes
-* **Storage** is where the SnowPlow events live.
-Currently we store the SnowPlow events in a Hive-format flatfile structure on S3, and in the Redshift and Infobright columnar databases
+* **Storage** is where the Snowplow events live.
+Currently we store the Snowplow events in a Hive-format flatfile structure on S3, and in the Redshift and Infobright columnar databases
-* **Analytics** are performed on the SnowPlow events.
+* **Analytics** are performed on the Snowplow events.
 Currently we have a set of ad hoc analyses that work with Hive and Infobright

-**For more information on the current SnowPlow architecture, please see the [Technical architecture] [architecture-doc]**.
+**For more information on the current Snowplow architecture, please see the [Technical architecture] [architecture-doc]**.

 ## Find out more